ryantd42/NY-Legislative-Git/2023/A4096A-2023/bill.md

   February 9, 2023
   ___________

- Introduced  by M. of A. GONZALEZ-ROJAS, ROZIC, ANDERSON -- read once and referred to the Committee on Social Services
+ Introduced  by  M.  of  A.  GONZALEZ-ROJAS,  ROZIC,  ANDERSON, MITAYNES, DE LOS SANTOS, HEVESI, SHIMSKY,  MAMDANI,  SIMONE  --  read  once  and referred  to  the  Committee  on Social Services -- recommitted to the Committee on Social Services in accordance with Assembly Rule 3,  sec.
+  2  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the social services law, in relation to implementing  an electronic benefit transfer system

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 95 of the social services law is amended by  adding a new subdivision 12 to read as follows:
-  12. (A)  TO  THE  EXTENT  NOT INCONSISTENT WITH FEDERAL LAW AND REGU- LATIONS, NOT LATER THAN JUNE TWENTY-FIRST, TWO THOUSAND TWENTY-FOUR, THE OFFICE SHALL IMPLEMENT  AN  ELECTRONIC  BENEFIT  TRANSFER  SYSTEM  USING INDUSTRY-STANDARD  COMMERCIAL  ELECTRONIC  FUNDS  TRANSFER  TECHNOLOGY, INCLUDING, AT A MINIMUM, THE USE OF EMV COMPUTER CHIP CARDS.
+  12. (A)  TO  THE  EXTENT  NOT INCONSISTENT WITH FEDERAL LAW AND REGU- LATIONS, NOT LATER THAN JUNE TWENTY-FIRST, TWO THOUSAND TWENTY-SIX,  THE OFFICE  SHALL  IMPLEMENT  AN  ELECTRONIC  BENEFIT  TRANSFER SYSTEM USING INDUSTRY-STANDARD  COMMERCIAL  ELECTRONIC  FUNDS  TRANSFER  TECHNOLOGY, INCLUDING, AT A MINIMUM, THE USE OF EMV COMPUTER CHIP CARDS.
   (B) THE OFFICE SHALL UPGRADE THE ELECTRONIC BENEFIT SYSTEM AS REQUIRED